Security Force Auxiliaries

+Ndabaningi Sithole, founder of the Zimbabwe African National Union, and Abel Muzorewa, the first and only Prime Minister of Zimbabwe Rhodesia, led the auxiliaries by 1979.

+Like the Rhodesian Security Forces and their guerrilla opponents, SFAs used torture to extract information.

+History

-In 1978 the Rhodesian Special Branch created the first SFA in the Msana Tribal Trust Lands (TTL).
+In 1978, the Rhodesian Special Branch created the first SFA in the Msana Tribal Trust Lands (TTL).
 While the Rhodesian government intended for them only to serve as pro-government, anti-Communist militias, author Matthew Preston argues they became Prime Minister Muzorewa and Ndabaningi Sithole's "private armies."
-By 1979 there were 2,000 auxiliaries.
-By April there were 10,000.

 Not only did the auxiliaries protect voters, but in some cities, such as Karoi, Chinamore and Seki, they fought and defeated the Patriotic Front.

-Like the Rhodesian security forces and their guerrilla opponents, SFAs used torture to extract information.
+Manpower

+By 1979, there were 2,000 auxiliaries.

+By April 1980, there were 10,000 auxiliaries.